-The discussion of Saavedra, although very conceptual, was not easy to follow.
-This might be one reason for the ignorance of his result.
-It is therefore one of our aims to give a direct and self-contained proof of Saavedra's result.
-We also relate Saavedra's construction of the Tannakian group to the more common construction of coend originated from the work of MacLane.
-Some relationships to the recent work of Wedhorn \cite{We} are also given.
-This is the contents of Section \ref{Sect2}.
+In many examples, the involving category may not satisfy all the properties in Saavedra's definition.
+One therefore wants to reconstruct an affine group scheme from a smaller part of its representation category, for instance, from rigid representations (i.e. representations in finite projective modules).
+There are at least two approaches to this problem, one by Wedhorn \cite{We}, and the other by Brugui\'eres \cite{Br} following an idea of M. Nori, the latter one has been used by dos Santos \cite{JSa} to define the Galois differential groups of a relative stratified bundle.
+Wedhorn's approach is similar to Saavedra's approach.
+He introduced the notion of Tannakian lattice and reconstructed a group scheme from such a lattice.
+However Wedhorn has not established a full duality; he did not show that a Tannakian lattice is equivalent to the category of finite projective representations of a flat affine group scheme.

+In Section \ref{Sect1} we first recall the definition of the representation category of a flat affine group scheme over a Dedekind ring.
+A special property of such a category, as noticed by Serre \cite{Se}, is that any object can be represented as a quotient of a projective one (over the base ring).
+Saavedra uses this feature to characterize these representation categories (Theorem \ref{thSa}).
+A self-contained proof of this theorem will be given in the Appendix.